Solving the Poisson equation using coupled Markov chains: Introduction

-In particular, after simulating the chain until time $t$, one may approximate an integral of interest $\pi(h)$ via the average $t^{-1}\sum_{s=0}^{t-1}h(X_{s})$.
-Under weak assumptions, such averages converge almost surely to $\pi(h)$ as $t\to\infty$, and under stronger but still realistic assumptions on $\pi_{0}$, $P$ and $h$ that hold in many applications, they satisfy central limit theorems (CLTs),
+In particular, after simulating the chain until time $t$, one may approximate an integral of interest $\pi(h)$ via the \emph{ergodic average} $t^{-1}\sum_{s=0}^{t-1}h(X_{s})$.
+Under weak assumptions, such averages converge almost surely to $\pi(h)$ as $t\to\infty$ \citep[see for example Theorem 17.0.1 in][]{meyn:tweedie:1993}, and under stronger but still realistic assumptions on $\pi_{0}$, $P$ and $h$, ergodic averages satisfy central limit theorems (CLTs),

-where $v(P,h)$ is the asymptotic variance associated with the Markov kernel $P$ and the function $h$ \citep[see, e.g., ][]{jones2004markov}.
+where $v(P,h)$ is the asymptotic variance associated with the Markov kernel $P$ and the function $h$ \citep[see for example Theorem 1 in][]{jones2004markov}.
 One standard route to proving a CLT is via a solution of the Poisson equation for $h$ associated with $P$, i.e. any function $g$ such that